gogonzo/sport/README.md

     ##  $ position: chr  "2" "4" "1" "3" ...
     ##  $ rank    : num  2 4 1 3 1 4 3 2 4 2 ...

 Data used in `sport` package must be in so called long format.
-Typicaly data.frame contains at least `id`, `name` and `rank`, with one row for one player within specific match.
+Typically data.frame contains at least `id`, `name` and `rank`, with one row for one player within specific match.
 Package allows for any number of players within event and allows ties also.
 For all games, *output needs to be a rank/position in event*.
 Don't mix up rank output with typical 1-win, 0-lost.
 In `sport` package output for two player game is 1-winner 2-looser.
 Below example of two matches with 4 players each.

     ##   id             rider rank
     ## 1  1     Tomasz Gollob    2